-If an adult or any other person is unaware of their environment and are unable to respond to stimuli, then they are referred to as being unconscious.
-Such a state may be very dangerous and it would help if you have CPR online certification.
+If an adult or any other person is unaware of their environment and is unable to respond to stimuli, then they are referred to as being unconscious.
+Such a state may be very dangerous and it would help if you have a CPR training online certification.

 Unconsciousness can be caused by illness or injury and it is important to establish what caused it as well as to take measures to help the person.
 If you attained CPR online certification beforehand, you should be able to deal with this situation.
 Here are some steps to take to help an unconscious adult.

 Before you can help the person, check to see if there is any danger in the area that the victim is.
 Whatever may have caused them to lose consciousness could have the same effect on you.
 It could be smoke, poisonous fumes, falling objects, slippery floor, or even traffic on a highway.
 Ensure you and the victim are not in harm’s way.

 Try to Get a Response